Yiyang43/Movie-Correlation-Python-Project/README.md

 # Introduction
 This Project performed data-analysis on the Movie Industry Data from Kaggle (https://www.kaggle.com/datasets/danielgrijalvas/movies) using Python to find what variables affects movie's revenue.

-In this project, we are going to see if there is correlation within the data between the gross revenue of a film and any other aspect(including genre, director, released time, and so on); the initial hypothesis is that gross revenue and budget will have a positive correlation.
+In this project, I wonder if there is correlation within the data between the gross revenue of a film and any other aspect(including genre, director, released time, and so on); the initial hypothesis is that gross revenue and budget will have a positive correlation.

 # Dataset